Dynamic Factor Analysis with Dependent Gaussian Processes for High-Dimensional Gene Expression Trajectories: Data application

-\subsection{Biological Intepretation}
+\subsection{Biological intepretation}

 To identify the biological counterpart (i.e., pathway) of the statistical factor, we used the KEGG Pathway analysis of the online bioinformatics platform \href{https://david.ncifcrf.gov/home.jsp}{DAVID}.
-We uploaded the total $11,961$ genes as the ``Background'' and the top $50$ genes loaded on factor $1$ as the ``Gene List''.
+We uploaded the total $11,961$ genes as the ``Background'' and the top $50$ genes loaded on each factor as the ``Gene List''.
+This showed that factor 1 can be interpreted as `immune response pathway' and factor 3 as `ribosome pathway', while other factors have no known biological meaning (see Supplementary D.4).
+In addition, our MCEM algorithm estimates the magnitude of the cross-correlation coefficient to be $0.57$ between factors 1 and 3.
+This statistically moderate but biologically noteworthy correlation between these two pathways is consistent with existing biological knowledge \citep[e.g. see][which concludes that ribosome biogenesis restricts innate immune responses to virus infection]{bianco2019ribosome}.
+This interrelated relationship would be missed by an approach that assumed independence between pathways, such as BSFA-IGP.

-Results show that these selected genes are significantly enriched on several pathways, including the pathways associated with Influenza A and Covid-19 (see Supplementary Figure 7 for a full list of pathway results returned by DAVID).
-What these pathways have in common is that they are all related to human innate immune and inflammatory response.
-This suggests that the genes selected by our model play important roles during the biological processes of detecting viral RNA and initiating an immune and inflammatory response, which is as expected because the data we analyze comes from a viral infection study.